espocrm/documentation/docs/user-guide/emails.md

 You can setup **email signature** in Preferences.

 It's possible to use an **external email client** (the default one on your computer or device).
-For this check 'Use an external email client' in Preferences.
+For this check *Use an external email client* in Preferences.

 ## Email Folders